Pranav-2024-Mishra/Library-Book-Recommendation-System/README.md

       streamlit run app.py

 This will automatically open a new tab in your web browser with the application running on http://localhost:8501

+**How to Use the App**

+* Upload Data: On the web page, click the "Browse files" button and select the library_books_dataset_10000_messy.csv file.
+The app will automatically process and clean the data.

+* View Visualization: A bar chart of the top 5 most borrowed books will appear in the main content area.

+* Select User and Filters: Use the sidebar to choose a UserID from the dropdown and apply optional filters for genre and publication year.

+* Get Recommendations: Click the "Get Recommendations" button to see a personalized list of book suggestions based on your selections.